JOJ0/discodos/sphinx/source/INSTALLATION.md

 - Select _Settings_
 - Switch to section _Developers_
 - Click _Generate new token_
-- Run `disco` - you'll be prompted to put in the token.
+- Run `dsc` - you'll be prompted to put in the token.

 **Note: If you are updating from a previous DiscoDOS version, your config.yaml is existing and has a token set up already, thus you won't be bothered!**